Framor81/CS152_GazeEstimator/Discussion.md

 4. We have implemented an existing python file with code that utilizes the pretrained model to detect a user's eyes and isolate them into a smaller window screen which also has a few linear transformations applied to it to uniformly orient all images.
 This pythoon file was developed in the Summer of 2024 by Francisco as part of his SURP project for Eyes In Motion.

+5. We are training a convolutional neural network using a combination of the two datasets as mentioned above.
+Transformations like cropping will be applied to images used for training in an effort to improve generalization.

-5. Our project will not focus on finding the best classification accuracy possible instead we will want a decent accuracy where it won't inhibit movement controls when sending commands to a small scale robot through a rpc server.
+6. Our project will not focus on finding the best classification accuracy possible instead we will want a decent accuracy where it won't inhibit movement controls when sending commands to a small scale robot through a rpc server.

-6. Possible pitfalls might include data being biased for certain individuals or ethnic backgrounds and having a harder time for certain types of eyes.
+7. Possible pitfalls might include data being biased for certain individuals or ethnic backgrounds and having a harder time for certain types of eyes.
 Moreover, it is entirely possible that we might also run into hardware related issues where the small scale robot that we intend to use is unable to properly run.

-7. We hope to finish off by creating a small demo webpage where people can try controlling the robot themselves.
+8. We hope to finish off by creating a small demo webpage where people can try controlling the robot themselves.

 # Discussion